arturobminski/academic-web/content/home/experience.md

   company_url: http://www.parisschoolofeconomics.eu/
   date_end: ''
   date_start: '2021-09-01'
-  description: "  * Migration economics and political economy, with a focus on migrant integration, mental health, education, and labor markets\n  * Quantitative analysis in Python, R, Stata, and QGIS, with administrative registry data, big data, and experimental methods (randomized controlled trials)\n * Communication to diverse audiences, including in international conferences and seminars, as well as teaching Econometrics and Statistics and Probability in English and French at undergraduate level\n * Project management, research and experimental design, and surveying\n * Independent as well as collaborative and interdisciplinary work, including supervision of a programmer and of interns as well as stakeholder outreach"
+  description: "  * Migration economics and political economy, with a focus on migrant integration, mental health, education, and labor markets\n  * Quantitative analysis in Python, R, Stata, and QGIS, with administrative registry data, big data, and experimental methods (randomized controlled trials)\n * Communication to diverse audiences, including in international conferences and seminars, as well as teaching Econometrics and Statistics and Probability in English and French at undergraduate level\n * Project management, research and experimental design, and surveying\n * Independent as well as collaborative and interdisciplinary work, including supervision of a programmer and of interns as well as stakeholder outreach\n * Expected graduation in February 2026"
   location: Paris, France
   title: PhD Candidate
 - company: Whispr Group